pragmint/open-practices/capabilities/monitoring-and-observability.md

 ### Shadow Production with Traffic Replay

 Replay real, scrubbed production traffic in staging or testing environments to uncover and understand issues *before* they impact users.
 This approach mimics realistic load and usage patterns, helping surface problems that synthetic tests might miss.
 Monitoring and observability tooling can then be used to analyze anomalies, confirm fixes, or validate changes under near-production conditions.
 This practice is especially valuable for testing config changes, infrastructure updates, or edge cases that don’t appear in standard test suites.

+### Monitor and Optimize Resource Usage

+By actively monitoring resource usage, you can optimize performance, prevent outages, and control costs.
+Use monitoring tools and dashboards to gain real-time insights and set up alerts for unusual patterns.
+The benefit is a more efficient infrastructure that adapts to your organization's needs while minimizing waste.

 ## Adjacent Capabilities